ralfebert/swiftui-garden/Animations/Animating value changes.md

 }
 ```

-Watch out for this quirk: Inside the View that is modified by `.animation()`, all changes that happen in the same "view update cycle" caused by the value change, will be animated.
+Watch out for this quirk: Inside the View that is modified by `.animation()`, all changes that happen in the same "view update cycle" together with the value change, will be animated.
 Meaning, when other values change at the same time, these will be animated as well:

 ![[AnimatedValueGotchaExample.mp4]]